3 minute read

-If you or your brand has a Knowledge Graph you're suddenly "somebody".
+If you or your brand has a Knowledge Panel you're suddenly "somebody".
 It's a bit like a Wikipedia page for you or your company, but it doesn't need to be clicked on for searchers to see it.
 But how do you get Google to build yo one?
 And if you have one with the wrong information being displayed, how do you correct it?

-Google Knowledge Graph is used in about 20% of all search results (one in five).
+Google Knowledge Panel is used in about 20% of all search results (one in five).
 It represents a move by Google to apply artificial intelligence to search results to improve results that are returned for a given search.
 It uses source material discussed in this article, and the accumulated human wisdom gained from actual searches people have done over time.

 One of the main places Knowledge Graph looks for content is Wikipedia.
 A fully formed Wikipedia page that has been peer reviewed and contains images, references and citations is very helpful in every brands effort to engineer its Knowledge Graph data.
 Essentially, you'll need a Wikipedia page before you can have a Knowledge Graph.
 Before you can have Wikipedia bless you with a page you'll need trusted reference-able information online that can be cited.
 So the first thing to do is get online publications to write great things about you.
 Then build a Wikipedia page.
 Then do the rest of the things you'll need to do to reach that golden apex of internet notoriety - the Knowledge Graph.